-As of 31 December 2020 and 2019, JSC Ziraat Bank Turkey represents shareholder owning 100% of the shares of the Bank.
+As at 31 December 2021 and 2020, JSC Ziraat Bank Turkey represents shareholder owning 100% of the shares of the Bank.
+Ultimate sole shareholder of the Bank is the Turkish Wealth Fund.

 Average annual number of employees of the Bank (Fixed contracts) by category is presented as follows: